tr1xem/AWCC/autoboost/README.md

 ## current features

 - map temperature ranges to fan boost levels
+- map temperature ranges to modes
 - hysteresis handling
-- temperature/boost output on /var/run/awcc/ for non-root read access
+- ~temperature/boost output on /var/run/awcc/ for non-root read access~
-- systemd unit
+- ~systemd unit~

 ## TODOS (in C version)

-- more flexible hysterisis handling and flexible boost switching (for example different conditions for upboosting and downboosting)
+- [x] more flexible hysterisis handling and flexible boost switching (for example different conditions for upboosting and downboosting)
-- avoid the dependency **sensors** if possible
+- [x] avoid the dependency **sensors** if possible
+- [ ] config file parsing (currently hardcoded defaults are used)
+- [ ] write info to /var/log/awcc
+- [ ] smart logging system
+- [ ] error handling

+## deprecated

+Current systemd service uses the old prototype awcc_autoboost.sh script for automated boost management which supports config file parsing from /etc/awcc/autoboost.conf.
+This script is deprecated now.
+The development continues on the C version.